This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep the bitten area below the level of your heart: The venom will spread more slowly if the wound stays below the level of your heart.

-- See a caregiver right away: Do not wait until you have symptoms before you see a caregiver.
+- See a healthcare provider right away: Do not wait until you have symptoms before you see a healthcare provider.

 Prevent another snake bite: